About this course

 Finally, a growing number of investment managers and advisers are assessing exposure to climate change risks using Environment, Social, Governance (ESG) frameworks, and emerging climate service providers.

-- Explore the emerging theories and practice of sustainable finance and climate-related financial risks.
+- Explore the emerging theories of sustainable finance and climate-related financial risks.

 - Be introduced to climate change fundamentals and terminology.